KrishnaMehta123/Suggestedits/docs/Promotions/promo-campaigns/promo-campaign-stats/index.md

 <Image align="center" border={true} caption="KPIs for Promo Campaign with Loyalty Wallet Rewards" src="https://files.readme.io/7bbbd5a59eb1604a797ef115f65e89fe0db97a47a8ac64793961116be082cd31-image.png" />

+## Trend Graph

 The _Loyalty Wallets_ rewards KPIs also include two line charts that show how reward distribution changed throughout the campaign.
 These charts help you visually identify patterns such as high-engagement days, reward spikes, or periods of inactivity.
 For example, if users were rewarded on multiple days, the charts show recurring spikes corresponding to the distribution of rewards and points.

-### Trend Graph

-* **Rewards Distributed**

-  This line chart illustrates the frequency of rewards issued on each day, week, or month within the selected date range.
+* **Rewards Distributed**: This line chart illustrates the frequency of rewards issued on each day, week, or month within the selected date range.

   * **X-axis**: Represents the Date or Month for the selected duration.
   * **Y-axis**: Represents the total number of rewards distributed during that period.